StackVista/stackstate-docs/configure/opentelemetry/manual-instrumentation/relations.md

 ## Health State Flow

-Important to also remember that health state only propagates up, so that means if we have the following
+Important to also remember that the health state only propagates up, so that means if we have the following

 ```text
 Service Name: Parent Component